mgimenez720/plaSquid/README.md

     conda env create --file environments/plaSquid.yml

-Another option is using the option (*"-profile conda"*) when running plaSquid, this will build a conda environment within the base directory.
+Another option is using (*"-profile conda"*) when running plaSquid, this will build a conda environment within the base directory.
 This environment can be reused in subsequent runs.

 A docker container is also available with: